endthestart/django-senex-shop/README.rst

-Requirements
+**Requirements**

-Requires a Stripe.js account: Currently senex shop only supports Stripe as a payment backend.
+Requires a Stripe.js account: Currently Senex Shop only supports Stripe as a payment backend.
 As such the setting is permanently required.
 Once more payment backends are added this will be configurable in the admin.

+**Packages**

 Add the following to your requirements.txt: